stephenh/stephenh.github.com/git-workshop.markdown

 * Setup your SSH key ([Windows](http://help.github.com/msysgit-key-setup/), [Linux](http://help.github.com/linux-key-setup/)), also note the [Windows git setup](http://help.github.com/win-git-installation/)
 * Should be able to SSH to github: `ssh git@github.com`

-First person, make a new repository from [github.com](http://github.com), push a file to it:
+First person, click the New Repository button on the [github.com homepage](http://github.com), push a file to it:

     $ mkdir git-workshop
     $ cd git-workshop